vittorioperduca/Introduction-to-R/readme.txt

-This is the repository for the document "Introduction to R" build with the R package bookdown.
+This is the repository for the document "Introduction to R" built with the R package bookdown.